How The Program Works

 Each student advances at his or her own pace.
 Some concepts are instinctively easier to develop, while others will require additional effort.
 Students aren’t restricted to progressing at the same rhythm as their peers as would be the case in a traditional classroom.

 42 Silicon Valley is a computer programming and software engineering school in the San Francisco Bay Area.
-We’re offer 3 of the nation’s best programs in software engineering and are proud recipients of the WISE award for education.
+We offer one of the nation’s best programs in software engineering and are proud recipients of the WISE award for education.

 Our programs our free and we offer free accommodation because we believe education should be accessible.
 Admissions at 42 is based on merit and doesn’t follow the traditional college application process.
 Students must be between 14 and 30 years old to attend.